Best practices for all isolation architectures

 A passwordless solution is the best solution for ensuring the most convenient and secure method of authentication.
 Passwordless credentials such as FIDO security keys and Windows Hello for Business are recommended for human identities with privileged roles.

-If the environment is synchronized from an on-premises Active Directory forest, you should deploy Azure AD password protection to eliminate weak passwords in your organization.
-Azure AD smart lockout should also be used in hybrid or cloud-only environments to lock out bad actors who are trying to guess your users' passwords or use brute-force methods to get in.
+If the environment is synchronized from an on-premises Active Directory forest, you should deploy Microsoft Entra password protection to eliminate weak passwords in your organization.
+Microsoft Entra smart lockout should also be used in hybrid or cloud-only environments to lock out bad actors who are trying to guess your users' passwords or use brute-force methods to get in.

 Self-service password management